Skip to contents

 Which brands were significantly different from one another?
 How would you answer the original question at the start of this exercise?

 A biologist wants to compare the growth of four different tree species she is considering for use in reforestation efforts.
-All 32 seedlings of the four species are planted at the same time in a large plot.
+Thirty two seedlings of each species are planted at the same time in a large plot.
 Heights in meters are recorded after several years.

 1. Create an R chunk to load the data using: